elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 =What information does MalCare Security Service store?= We only store data related to your site structure such as plugins/themes with their respective versions.
 This helps us identify vulnerabilities that may be present on the site.
 We track the IPs of visitors to your site, to identify malicious actors who might attack your site.

-=What makes MalCare Security Service better than other security plugins?= MalCare Security Service was developed after analyzing 240,000+ websites.
+=What makes MalCare Security Service better than other WordPress security plugins?= MalCare Security Service was developed after analyzing 240,000+ websites.
-* It uses 100+ internal signals to Scan and identifies the most complex malware.
+1. It uses 100+ internal signals to Scan and identify the most complex malware.
-* It pinpoints the malware’s exact location on your site.
+2. It pinpoints the malware’s exact location on your site.
 It does remote security scanning, to ensure there are Zero loads on your server.
-* MalCare comes with an industry first One-Click Malware removal service that eliminates any malware in a jiffy.
+3. MalCare comes with an industry-first One-Click Malware removal service that eliminates any malware in a jiffy.
-* We alert you only when there is a legitimate malicious discovery rather than 'possible hacks'.
+4. We alert you only when there is a legitimate malicious discovery rather than 'possible hacks'.

 We feel these features set us apart from most other WordPress security plugins.
 For further information take a look at how MalCare Security Service stands when compared with **[Top Security Plugins](http://bit.ly/2RKFdPG)**.

 =I already have a backup solution.
-Something happens to my site, I can simply restore.
+Something happens to my site, I can simply restore it.
 Why do I need a security plugin?= Backups play a very important role in WordPress security, but it has some limitations.
 We have noticed that in many cases, it is weeks before a site owner realizes that his/her website has been hacked.

 During this period multiple backups will be taken, and there will be a high chance that the files that contain the hack or the Malware are also backed up.